 ‘Actions speak louder than words,’ is the motto at the Kigali Deaf Art Gallery and one can tell at a glance that this is true.

 30-year-old Prince Nahimana, who is the founder of the company, graduated from University in 2018.
-With his papers at hand, he decided to put to use what he had learnt and desired to work with other young people who were deaf and dumb and give them an opportunity to work with their hands and earn a living.
+With his papers at hand, he decided to put to use what he had learnt and desired to work with other young people who were deaf and give them an opportunity to work with their hands and earn a living.

 With a starting capital of RWF 200,000, the Kigali Deaf Art Gallery now boasts of profits and over RWF 1M in savings, one year down the line.